shadowofseaice/yabs.nvim/README.md

 }
 ```

-The internal function "toogleSort" enable sorting by any key in the buf_table. e.g.,
+The function "toogleSort" enables sorting by any key in "buf_table". e.g.,
     toggleSort('name') will sort by file base name.
     toggleSort('path:name') will sort & group by file path first and then break the ties by file base name
     toggleSort('used:name') will sort by last use and group them by a set of intervals from 1 to 90 minutes.